BrynMawr-CS312-2021/getting-started/README.md

 * `cd build`
 * `cmake -G "Visual Studio 16 2019" ..`

+Running these commands in git bash [should look something like this](build-win.txt).

 The above commands will create Visual Studio project files inside the build folder.
 It is important to create the subdirectory `build`, to keep our repository clean of generated files.